Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 In this assignment you are tasked with creating a Java application designed to handle the management and download of video game data, similar to Steam.
 Steam is an online platform that distributes video games in a digital format.
 - The application you will develop is simpler in design.
 It doesn't need to have many of the features available in Steam, such as the ability to purchase or trade video games.

 The app consists of separate Server and Client components, connected to each other using socket programming.
-The Server component maintains a database to store information about video games and user accounts.
-The server also keeps a collection of video game files.
-The Client side of the app allows clients to request a list of available video games, obtain detailed information about them, and download the corresponding game files using a download manager.
+The Server component maintains a database to store information, and the Client side of the app allows clients to request information and files from the server.

 ## Objectives
 - Review the concepts of socket programming and database management.